dmitry-malinovsky/ui-api-demo/readme.md

 - **Pydantic Models**: Ensures data validation and type enforcement for API responses.
 - **Authentication**: Includes functionality to generate and manage API tokens for authenticated endpoints.
 - **Reports**: Generates detailed test execution reports for analysis and review.
-- **Test formatting**: Tests are written in human readable and non technical language
+- **Test formatting**: Tests are written in human readable and non technical language.
 - **CI/CD**: On every commit - a CI/CD pipeline is executed to ensure stability of codebase

 ## Technologies Used